Indoor Activities for Kids: 40 Ways to Spend a Rainy Day in NJ

 Sample the delicious confections at the Montclair Bakery.
 Photo courtesy of the bakery

-28. Treat the kids (and yourself) to a delicious doughnut.
+Treat the kids to a fun, interactive dining experience.